 A movable legacy

 The iMac G4 sold very well, and it held the consumer desktop torch with style until the launch of the comparatively homely iMac G5 two years later.
-In the mean time, the G4 iMac received occasional speed and capacity boosts, as well as notable display size upgrades—first with a widescreen 17-inch model and even a 20-inch edition that landed in late 2003.
+In the meantime, the G4 iMac received occasional speed and capacity boosts, as well as notable display size upgrades—first with a widescreen 17-inch model and even a 20-inch edition that landed in late 2003.

-Despite continued evolution of the iMac line in the past decade, a dedicated group of fans still swear by their iMac G4s to this day, and this author doesn’t blame them.
+Despite the continued evolution of the iMac line in the past decade, a dedicated group of fans still swear by their iMac G4s to this day, and this author doesn’t blame them.
 Somehow I suspect I am not the only iMac G4 owner who longs for an official, high-powered update in the shape of the iMac G4’s endearing “flower pot” design.
 After all, it’s a design that still looks amazing and completely modern ten years later.

 Note: When you purchase something after clicking links in our articles, we may earn a small commission.
 Read ouraffiliate link policyfor more details.